 The International Radiotelephony Spelling Alphabet (IRSA) is its proper name, and it was created by the International Civil Aviation Organization (ICAO) to help decipher similar sounding letters and numbers between different countries and organizations.

 When on the radio, spoken words from an approved list are substituted for letters.
 For example, the word "Army" would be "Alfa Romeo Mike Yankee" when spelled in the phonetic alphabet.
 This practice helps to prevent confusion between similar sounding letters, such as "m" and "n," and to clarify signals communications that may be garbled during transmission.

-In military missions, the use of phonetic alphabet has been used to communicate with the chain of command as to what phase of the mission has been successfully performed.
+In military missions, the use of the phonetic alphabet has been used to communicate with the chain of command as to what phase of the mission has been successfully performed.
 For instance, if a SEAL Team has arrived on the beach and were undetected to continue the mission, they may have designated that as the first "waypoint" and use the code word "Alpha."
 It will tell the upper-level chain of command where they are and if they are on schedule.

 Military Phonetic Alphabet Over Time